j-northrup/webpage/content/authors/wightman/_index.md

 #  link: https://scholar.google.ca/citations?user=Rd7jH7gAAAAJ
 superuser: false
 user_groups:
-- The Team
+- Alumni
 ---
-My research interests include behavior and population ecology.
-My current research focuses on black bear reproduction.
-I am applying cementum reading techniques to bear teeth to obtain data on age at first reproduction.
-The goal of this research is to identify environmental and anthropogenic factors affecting the age at first reproduction of black bears in Ontario.
+Noah was an NSERC USRA student, conducted his BSc honours thesis and was a summer student with the lab over 2 years.
+His research used cementum reading techniques to obtain data on age at first reproduction in black bears and assess the environmental and anthropogenic factors affecting the age at first reproduction in Ontario.